| 4 min read

 But that doesn’t answer the question as to whether certifications should win out over experience during your career.

-Taking that point even further was a 3-x certified Salesforce Consultant, who saw certifications as a measure of a professionals’ commitment to the platform, as well as demonstration of their motivation and capacity to learn which – arguably – are core soft skills any employer would be on the lookout for.
+Taking that point even further was a 3x certified Salesforce Consultant, who saw certifications as a measure of a professionals’ commitment to the platform, as well as demonstration of their motivation and capacity to learn which, arguably, are core soft skills any employer would be on the lookout for.
 So, do certifications represent more than technical skills?

 Are they actually a demonstration of a professionals’ commitment?
 Indeed, with maintenance exams being free, another of our candidates questioned why an individual wouldn’t be motivated to get certified and invest in their career in this way.

-But, on the flip side, is the argument that if you’ve spent all those years gaining experience and climbing the Salesforce ladder, why should you be required to get a piece of paper to say you can actually do the job?
+On the flip side, is the argument that if you’ve spent all those years gaining experience and climbing the Salesforce ladder, why should you be required to get a piece of paper to say you can actually do the job?
 It’s an interesting counter-argument, put forward by a Project Manager in the ecosystem, and demonstrates exactly why this is such a controversial matter in the industry.

 Indeed, a lot of responses to our questioning came up with a similar response; namely, it’s a strong combination of certifications and experience that lead to a great Salesforce professional.
 Founder of SalesforceBen.com, Ben McCarthy, noted that the two very much go hand in hand with each other, whilst a Certified Implementation Specialist commented that it’s a ‘breadth versus depth’ issues.

 Refreshing to see, however, was the fact that no-one – either on the client or candidate side of the debate – said they would completely disregard a candidate due to a lack of certifications.
-Indeed, many commented that they are happy to keep an open mind and not discount someone on this basis, with some even going so far as to say that certifications were actually over-rated and experience itself counts a great deal more when it comes down to it.
+Indeed, many commented that they are happy to keep an open mind and not discount someone on this basis, with some even going so far as to say that certifications were actually over-rated and real-life experience itself counts a great deal more when it comes down to it.

 Although you’ll always get people on either side of the fence, from our research it seems that a lack of certifications won’t hinder your career prospects, whilst racking up all 25 won’t guarantee to open all doors.
 Instead, you should focus on building up a strong background and experience in the Salesforce ecosystem and – if you are able – pepper your resume with a certification or two just to add to your cause…